TD 1 - Clustering via Mode Seeking

 data structure, with intelligent merges and path compression.
 This should keep the persistence calculation to a near-linear complexity.

-Here is our solution in Java (Point.java and HillClimbing.java) and in Python (HillClimbing.zip) without optimizations.
+Here is our solution in Python (HillClimbing.zip) and in Java (Point.java and HillClimbing.java) without optimizations.